WIU Alumni House Grounds Renovation Project Completed, Ribbon Cutting Ceremony Set

-The Western Illinois University Alumni Association is pleased to announce The Alumni Legacy Project.
-Kicked off in December 2011 by the Alumni Council, the project will support renovations to the Alumni House Grounds.
+The Western Illinois University Alumni Association is pleased to announce the completion of The Alumni Legacy Project, kicked off in December 2011 by the Alumni Council.
+The Jim and Betty Garner Alumni Legacy Patio Dedication and Ribbon-Cutting Ceremony will be held Oct.
+2 at 2:30 p.m. at the Alumni House.
+The project supports renovations to the Alumni House Grounds.

-“The Alumni Legacy Project was initiated by members of the Alumni Council in an effort to upgrade the existing landscaping at the Alumni House,” said Roger Clawson '77, past president of the Alumni Council.
+“The Alumni Legacy Project was initiated by members of the Alumni Council in an effort to upgrade the existing landscaping at the Alumni House,” said Roger Clawson '77, current WIU Board of Trustees Chair and past president of the Alumni Council.
 “We hope other alumni of this great University will join us in our effort to raise funds for this campus beautification project.
 When I return to campus, I always feel like I am coming home – we want other WIU alumni to return and see what a beautiful place it truly is.”

-Susan Wenzel '86 and her husband, Tom, have been searching for a meaningful way to honor her late parents, James R. (Jim) and Betty Garner, since Jim's passing in January.
+Susan Wenzel '86 and her husband, Tom, were searching for a meaningful way to honor her late parents, James R. (Jim) and Betty Garner, since Jim's passing in January.

 "They lived such fulfilling lives and did so much for their community and for Western Illinois University," said Wenzel, "I really just want to provide them with a legacy reflective of their values and their lives."